-Bank debt instruments in which the Fund may invest consist of certificates of deposit, bankers' acceptances and time deposits issued by national banks and state banks, trust companies and mutual savings banks, or by banks or institutions the accounts of which are insured by the Federal Deposit Insurance Corporation (the "FDIC") or the Federal Savings and Loan Insurance Corporation.
-These instruments are insured by the FDIC only to the extent of \$250,000 per depositor per bank (on January 1, 2010, the standard coverage limit will return, unless extended by the FDIC, to \$100,000 for all deposit categories except IRAs and Certain Retirement Accounts, which will continue to be insured up to \$250,000 per owner).
-Certificates of deposit are negotiable certificates evidencing the indebtedness of a commercial bank to repay funds deposited with it for a definite period of time (usually from fourteen days to one year) at a stated or variable interest rate.
+Bank debt instruments in which the Fund may invest consist of certificates of deposit, bankers' acceptances and time deposits issued by national banks, state banks, trust companies, and mutual savings banks, or by banks or institutions whose accounts are insured by the Federal Deposit Insurance Corporation ("FDIC").
+These instruments are insured by the FDIC up to the current limit of \$250,000 per depositor per insured bank, per ownership category.
+Certificates of deposit are negotiable certificates evidencing the indebtedness of a commercial bank to repay funds deposited with it for a definite period of time (usually ranging from fourteen days to one year) at a stated or variable interest rate.

-Bankers' acceptances are credit instruments evidencing the obligation of a bank to pay a draft which has been drawn on it by a customer, which instruments reflect the obligation both of the bank and of the drawer to pay the face amount of the instrument upon maturity.
-Time deposits are non-negotiable deposits maintained in a banking institution for a specified period of time at a stated interest rate.
-The Fund will not invest in time deposits maturing in more than seven days if, as a result thereof, more than 15% of the value of its net assets would be invested in such securities and other illiquid securities.
+Bankers' acceptances are credit instruments representing the obligation of a bank to pay a draft drawn on it by a customer.
+These instruments reflect the obligation of both the bank and the drawer to pay the face amount of the instrument upon maturity.
+Time deposits are non-negotiable deposits maintained at a banking institution for a specified period at a stated interest rate.
+The Fund will not invest in time deposits maturing in more than seven days if, as a result, more than 15% of the value of its net assets would be invested in such securities and other illiquid securities.